floatinghotpot/cordova-plugin-admob/README.md

 ## Donate ##
 You can use this cordova plugin for free.
 To support this project, donation is welcome.
 Donation can be accepted in either of following ways:
 * Share 2% Ad traffic.
+(It's not mandatory.
+If you are unwilling to share, please fork and remove the donation code.)
 * [Donate directly via Paypal](http://floatinghotpot.github.io/#donate)